curra-web3/docs/src/obsidian/features/transfer_notifications.md

 ![webooks](../images/webooks.png)

-In order to react to payments coming to your [receive addresses](receive_addresses.md) you can setup income notifications.
-Every time income considered confirmed on the receive address Curra will send HTTP webhook request to your server.
+In order to react to payments coming to your [receive addresses](receive_addresses.md) you can set up transfers notifications.
+Every time deposit is considered confirmed on the receiving address Curra will send HTTP webhook request to your server.

 What we offer:
 1. Retries on failed requests.
 Every 10th minute
 2. Webhook request on every confirmation transfer get.
 Up to 21 confirmations

 ## Setup
-You can set your server url on <a href="https://app.curra.io/notifications" target="_blank">notifications page</a>:
+You can set your server URL on <a href="https://app.curra.io/notifications" target="_blank">notifications page</a>:

 ![webhooks_setup](../images/webhooks_setup.png)

-## Data
+## Webhook payload

-Webhook HTTP request Curra send you has content type is `application/json` and method `POST`.
+Webhook HTTP request, which Curra sends you has content type `application/json` and method `POST`.

 ### Coin transfer example